punkduckable/Higher-Order-LaSDI/README.md

 ## Getting Started

 For a command line workflow use `src/Workflow.py` together with a YAML configuration file.
 Example configurations live in `examples/*.yml`.
-The following command trains on Burgers' equation
+The following command trains on the Klein-Gordon equation

 ```bash
 python src/Workflow.py --config examples/KleinGordon.yml